modelpack/model-spec/GOVERNANCE.md

 # Project Governance

-The ModelSpec project is dedicated to creating a universal, vendor-neutral standard for packaging, versioning, and sharing AI/ML projects that aligns with the OCI specification.
+The ModelSpec project is dedicated to creating a universal, vendor-neutral standard for packaging, versioning, and running AI/ML projects that aligns with the OCI specification.
+The ModelSpec is especially important for organizations who are self-hosting models (open source, or self-built) and want to be able to use the tools and processes they've proven with containers, to manage their AI/ML project lifecycle.

 This is not an implementation, it is the specification on which compliant implementations can be built.

 This governance document explains how the project is run.